DavidValin/vtmate/README.md

 ## vtmate

 The final AI voice conversational system all running in your terminal! vtmate is a Powerful terminal-based voice ai toolkit with many realistic voices, extremely low latency, 41 languages supported.
-Allows you to voice conversate with local ai models, pipe data and save into files.
+Allows you to voice conversate with local ai models (or cloud based), pipe data and save into files.

-The program self contains (1.5GB) all TTS models and voices and necessary files to recognize speech and speak with voice with no external intallations ensuring maximum portability.
+The program self contains (1.5GB) all TTS models and voices and necessary files to recognize speech and speak with voice with no external installations ensuring maximum portability.

 * [⬇️ Download](https://github.com/DavidValin/vtmate/releases) (⭐ MacOS ⭐ Linux and ⭐ Windows supported)
 * [🤠 Quicksheet (PDF)](https://raw.githubusercontent.com/DavidValin/vtmate/refs/heads/main/docs/en/quicksheet.pdf) (🖨️ print ready for easy access)